Desert Destination: AvantStay’s 49 Things To Do in Scottsdale

 - Scottsdale’s Museum of the West is considered an Old Town gem.
 Its mission is to immerse guests in the unique story of the Greater American Western region, highlighting the past and how it’s shaped our future.
 Considered the nation’s “Best Western Museum” by True West Magazine, this non-profit space showcases fine art, rare historic artifacts, and cultural treasures.
-The exhibits are always changing and special events happen frequently, so make sure to check the calendar on the website before planning your visit.

-- Channel your inner cowboy at family-owned MacDonald’s Ranch.
-Explore the almost 3,000 acres of land on a trail ride by horse, stagecoach, or hay wagon and then saddle up for a cowboy cookout.
+- Channel your inner cowboy at the family-owned MacDonald’s Ranch.
+Explore almost 3,000 acres of land on a trail ride by horse, stagecoach, or hay wagon and then saddle up for a cowboy cookout.

 - Frank Lloyd Wright’s Taliesin West is as legendary as the architect himself.
 The natural beauty of the Sonoran Desert inspired him to settle down here each winter season, which led him to eventually open an architectural school, Taliesin West.
 Today, daily tours are available for those who’d like to peek inside Wright’s ingenious designs and innate ability to seamlessly blend indoor and outdoor spaces.